Call 01935 873951

 - The treatment is carefully monitored using ultrasound

-- A firm compression bandage must be worn for a week afterwards
+- A firm compression bandage must be worn for 2-5 days afterwards

 - The costs of treatment are much lower than for surgical methods